THE PRINCESS ROYAL AND DUKE OF FIFE MEMORIAL PARK

 Tickets already purchased for the 2020 Gathering will automatically transfer over to the 2021 Braemar Highland Gathering which will take place on Saturday 4th September 2021.
 If you have any questions please only contact the organisers via email@example.com

-Although 2020 tickets have rolled over into 2021, there will still be plenty of availability for tickets for next year when our ticket sales open in November.
-A reminder will be posted on Facebook and our website news area ahead of ticket sales opening.
+Although 2020 tickets have rolled over into 2021, there will still be plenty of availability for tickets for next year when our ticket sales open on the 9th November at 12pm UKT.

 *Please note dogs are not allowed in the Games Park (except disability dogs)*

 Free parking is available on entry to the village, more info here